Blog AI Roleplay Training: The Complete Guide (2026)

-Here’s a stat that should make every L&D professional uncomfortable: people forget roughly 70% of new information within 24 hours of learning it.
+Here’s why it matters.
+People forget roughly 70% of new information within 24 hours of learning it.
 After a month, they retain about 20%.
 This isn’t speculation — it’s the Ebbinghaus forgetting curve, first documented in the 1880s and replicated in 2015 with the same depressing results.

 Now think about how most corporate training works.
 An employee watches a video, clicks through some slides, passes a multiple-choice quiz, and gets a certificate.
 Two days later, they’ve forgotten most of it.
 A month later, it might as well have never happened.